YuriyPent/Elasticsearch-and-Elastic-Stack/Mapping.md

 ```
 curl -XGET '127.0.0.1:9200/movies/movie/_search?sort=title.raw&pretty'
 ```
-***sadly, you cannot change the mapping on an existing index.
+***Sadly, you cannot change the mapping on an existing index.
 You’d have to delete it, set up a new mapping, and re-index it.
 Like the number of shards, this is something you should think about before importing data into your index.***

 #### Another filtered query
 ```